benjaminapetersen/js-lunch-and-learn/projects/react-intro/docs/Step.4.md

 }
 ```

+Why?
+Because React is deliberately being "not magical".
+Our classes are
+pure JavaScript classes, and this strange behavior is vanilla JavaScript
+behavior.

+Lets compare:

+In classical languages like `Ruby`, `Java`, etc, `this` will always point
+to the object where your method was *defined*.
+This is intuitive, but
+less flexible.
+JavaScript is extremely flexible.
+In JavaScript, `this`
+will point at the object context where your function was *called*.

+Want some more reading on this?
+[Give this post a shot](http://reactkungfu.com/2015/07/why-and-how-to-bind-methods-in-your-react-component-classes/).
+This will cover the difference between the *method invocation pattern* and
+the *function invocation pattern*.

+React previously had a `React.createClass()` function that did some automatic
+binding for you behind the scenes, making JavaScript classes act a bit more
+like classes in other languages.
+But, this is magic, and React wants you
+comfortable with vanilla JavaScript.
+So the method has been deprecated.

-The key is to remember that the `this` keyword depends on how a function is
+So the key is to remember that the `this` keyword depends on how a function is
 called, not on how it was created.
 React is relying on plain old JavaScript
-here, which to many is a good thing.
+here, which to many is a good thing (and to many is terrible).

 If our `<TodoForm>` grows, and we eventually pass `this.handleSubmit()` to
 a child component, the `this` will refer to that child component, and it will